deepak2102/test/README.md

 	- If any of the package is missing in the local apt repository, the playbook is interrupted generating a file containing missing package name.
 - Update image registry
 	- This role is optional.
-	- If set to TRUE, this role will install docker on management_server and tag & push the docker image to local-registry
+	- If set to TRUE, this role will install docker on management_server(db_server in case of OCD/LRF-RDF and tag & push the docker image to local-registry
 	- If set to FALSE, the execution of all the tasks in this role will be skipped.
 - Upgrade Container Runtime
+	- This role upgrades the existing container runtime, either docker or containerd (depends on selecyion in variable file)
+	- This role can also migrate container runtime from docker to containerd if migrate_to_containerd is set to true.
 - Upgrade Kubeadm Cluster
-	- This role sets up High Availabilty cluster.
+	- This role upgrades the kubeadm cluster from current version 1.18 to 1.23
-	- This role can also be used to set up single-master K8s-cluster.
+	- This role also sense the current version of the cluster and applies the upgrade from current to 1.23
 - Upgrade Cluster Components
+	- This role upgardes the cluster component metallb if upgrade_metallb is set to true
-	- This role installs the optional cluster components such as metallb, nginx-ingress.
+	- This role upgardes the cluster component calico if upgrade_calico is set to true
-	- If set to FALSE in variable file, the exectuion of the task will be skipped